Athlyn Green is an avid crafter. She enjoys sharing what she's learned with readers.

-There are an untold number of pine trees that grow in countries beyond Canada and the Unites States that offer suitable needles.
+There is an untold number of pine trees that grow in countries beyond Canada and the Unites States that offer suitable needles.
 For the purpose of this article, I've listed trees commonly found in Canada and the United States and a little further southward.
 If you live further afield, it may be an idea to find out which trees in your area would be suitable for basket making.

 Best Time to Gather Needles

-Pine needles should be gathered in the fall, when the trees have shed them.
+Pine needles should be gathered in the fall when the trees have shed them.
 The best needles are found in undisturbed areas or under trees.

 If gathering pine needles in a public park, ensure that needles are not on or near walkways.
 Needles from these areas may have been stepped on and broken.